 Me: None of them.

-Why?
-Even in the best cases, DBT led to little—or at most—marginal improvement in the relationship dynamic.
+Even in the best cases, DBT led to little — or at most — marginal improvement in the relationship dynamic of clients who originally wanted to try to make things work with their BPD wife.

 The reason is simple.
-DBT can help manage symptoms, but it can’t create empathy, accountability, or emotional safety where none existed.
+DBT can help manage symptoms, but it can’t create empathy, accountability, or emotional safety where none exists.

-And couples therapy with a personality-disordered partner?
-It usually backfires.
+Ultimately, couples therapy with a borderline or narcissistic partner usually backfires.

 They don’t go to resolve issues.
 They go to control the narrative, discredit the victim, and get the therapist on their side.
-(Exactly like Goldie was doing in this ambush “couples session.”)
+(Exactly like Goldie was doing in this ambush couples therapy session.)
 Therapy becomes just another stage for manipulation.

 Before I agreed to work with Victor, a few things needed to happen:

 These aren’t power plays.
-They’re best clinical practices—especially when working with high-conflict or personality-disordered dynamics.
+They’re best clinical practices, especially when working with high-conflict or personality disordered individuals.
 The goal is transparency, coordination, and protection from the typical BPD shenanigans.

 Victor agreed.